Upper School Curriculum

-Spanish 3 is an intermediate level Spanish and Hispanic culture class.
+Spanish III is an intermediate level Spanish and Hispanic culture class.
 Students continue to develop skills for expressing more complex ideas and opinions in Spanish.
-Although we continue to review vocabulary and grammar, the focus of Spanish 3 is on expanding and conversing on a slightly higher level than previous levels.
+Although we continue to review vocabulary and grammar, the focus of Spanish III is on expanding and conversing on a slightly higher level than previous levels.
 We continue with thematic units that incorporate elevated vocabulary and topics of discussion; some of the chapter themes include "Health and Well-being," "Jobs and the Workforce," and "Current Events."
 Students engage with the topics both in the context of their personal lives as well as within the framework of the Spanish speaking world, typically rounding out the chapter with a study of salient historical events and figures of Hispanic descent.
-Additionally, Spanish 3 students gain exposure to some important Hispanic literature, such as short stories by Gabriel Garcia Marquez, poetry by Julia de Burgos, and fragments of the great Spanish novel Don Quixote.

 IB Spanish SL

 The IB Diploma Programme Spanish language course provides students with the opportunity to acquire or develop an additional language and to promote an understanding of other cultures through the study of Spanish.
 This course is designed for students who possess a degree of knowledge and experience in the target language.
 (Please see IB Subject Brief for more information.)
 Prerequisite: Spanish III

 Global Perspectives and Culture

 This class will explore different societies, cultures, and lifestyles from around the world.
 It will examine themes of experience, food, education, sports, and other various topics.

 Comparative Governments and World History (Grade 9)